 After a flower is pollinated, each pollen grain which is on the stigma grows a tiny tube towards the ovules in the ovary.
 Then the male sex cells in pollen grains can reach the ovules and join female sex cells or eggs produced in ovules.
 This makes the female sex cells or eggs fertilize.
 This joining or the combination of male sex cells and female sex cells in a flower is what we call fertilization.
 Fertilization cannot take place without pollination.

 After fertilization the petals, the stamen and the stigma fall off.
 The ovules become the seeds.
-The carpels and the ovary become the fruit.
+The ovary becomes the fruit.